Jackie Coogan: Television

 After the war, Coogan returned to acting, taking mostly character roles and appearing on television.

-From 1952 to 1953, he played Stoney Crockett on the syndicated series Cowboy G-Men.
+From 1952 to 1953, Coogan played Stoney Crockett on the syndicated series Cowboy G-Men.
 In 1959, he guest-starred in a first-season episode of Peter Gunn.
 He also appeared on NBC's The Martha Raye Show.
 He appeared, too, as Corbett, in two episodes of NBC's 1960 series The Outlaws.

 In the 1960–1961 season, he guest-starred in the episode "The Damaged Dolls" of the crime drama The Brothers Brannagan.
 In 1961, he guest-starred in an episode of The Americans, an NBC series about family divisions stemming from the Civil War.
 He also appeared in episode 37, titled "Barney on the Rebound", of The Andy Griffith Show, which aired October 31, 1961.

-He had a regular role in a 1962–63 NBC series, McKeever and the Colonel.
+Coogan had a regular role in a 1962–63 NBC series, McKeever and the Colonel.
 He finally found his most famous television role as Uncle Fester in ABC's The Addams Family (1964–1966).
+He later voiced Uncle Fester in The Addams Family animated series (1973–1975) and reprised the character in the TV film Halloween with the New Addams Family (1977).

 He appeared four times on the Perry Mason series, including the role of political activist Gus Sawyer in the 1963 episode, "The Case of the Witless Witness" and TV prop man Pete Desmond in the final episode, "The Case of the Final Fadeout", in 1966.
-He was a guest several times on The Red Skelton Show, appeared twice on The Brady Bunch ("The Fender Benders" and "Double Parked"), I Dream of Jeannie (as Jeannie's uncle, Suleiman – Maharaja of Basenji), Family Affair, Here's Lucy and The Brian Keith Show and continued to guest-star on television, including multiple appearances on The Partridge Family The Wild Wild West, Hawaii Five-O and McMillan and Wife, until his retirement in the middle 1970s.
-Coogan also appeared in the first season of Barnaby Jones; episode titled, "Sing a Song of Murder" (04/01/1973).
+He was a guest several times on The Red Skelton Show, appeared twice on The Brady Bunch ("The Fender Benders" and "Double Parked"), I Dream of Jeannie (as Jeannie's uncle, Suleiman – Maharaja of Basenji), Family Affair, Here's Lucy, and The Brian Keith Show, and continued to guest-star on television, including multiple appearances on The Partridge Family, The Wild Wild West, Hawaii Five-O and McMillan and Wife, until his retirement in the mid-1970s.
+Coogan also appeared in the first season of Barnaby Jones, in the April 1, 1973 episode titled "Sing a Song of Murder".